AstunTechnology/planning-hub/api/templates/md/api.md

 ### Response

-The response of the API will be a list of applications containing all fields in the national planning schema in GeoJSON format (with the mime-type `application/json`) or an error response with appropriate HTTP status code.
+The response of the API will be a list of applications containing all fields in the national planning schema as a GeoJSON FeatureCollection.
+If a `callback` parameter is included then the response will have a content-type of `application/javascript` and will include the appropriate JSONP padding, otherwise the response will be plain JSON with a content-type of `application/json`.

 ### Filter by